LyonsZhang/CINEMA-Group/content/authors/ChenyuLiu/_index.md

     url: ''

 # Short bio (displayed in user profile at end of posts)
-bio:  Chenyu Liu is a research assistant working with me on identifying plasma proteomics that is associated with cardiac fibrosis measures in CKD (chronic kidney disease) patients.
+bio:  Chenyu is a master student in Statistics at Case Western Reserve University, with a strong background in mathematical modeling.
+She is also skilled in statistical data analysis, having gained hands-on experience through internships in various fields.

 interests:
-  - Genetics
   - Multi-omics data integration
-  - AI and Machine learning
+  - Protein Analysis
-  - Microbiome
+  - Bayesian Statistics

 education:
   courses:
     - course: MS in Statistics
       institution: Case Western Reserve University
-      year: 2024
+      year: 2023
-    - course: Bsc in Statistics
+    - course: BSc in Statistics
       institution: Wuhan University of Technology
-      year: 2021
+      year: 2020

 # Social/Academic Networking
 # For available icons, see: https://wowchemy.com/docs/getting-started/page-builder/#icons